 B.A., University of Arkansas

 Dr. John Carmack is a licensed therapist in both Texas and Arkansas.
-He is an AAMFT Approved Supervisor, and is an approved supervisor in the state of Arkansas for Professional Counselors and Marriage and Family Therapists.
+He is also an AAMFT Approved Supervisor as well as an approved supervisor in the state of Arkansas for Professional Counselors and Marriage and Family Therapists.

 Dr. Carmack has a B.A. in Psychology and Sociology from the University of Arkansas at Little Rock.
 He received an M.Div. from Trinity International University (Trinity Evangelical Divinity School) and a Ph.D. in Marriage and Family Therapy from Texas Woman’s University in Denton, Texas.

-Dr. Carmack has been appointed by the governor to the Arkansas Board of Examiners in Counseling (1997-2000).
-He is currently serving a second term on the Arkansas Board of Examiners (2010-2013).
+Dr. Carmack was appointed by the governor to the Arkansas Board of Examiners in Counseling (1997-2000) and he recently completed serving a second term on the Arkansas Board of Examiners (2010-2013).
 He was awarded the Clinicians Award through the Arkansas Marriage & Family Therapy Association.
 He is a member of the American Association of Christian Counselors.
 He served as the Associate Editor (2000-2007) for all clinical articles submitted for publication to the Marriage & Family: A Christian Journal.

-Dr. Carmack is a native of Fort Smith, Arkansas.
-He and his wife, Lynn, have three daughters, four grandsons and one granddaughter.
+Dr. Carmack is a native of Fort Smith, Arkansas, and this year he celebrates his 37th wedding anniversary with Lynn.
+They have three daughters, six grandsons, one granddaughter, and one more grandson on the way.
 All three of Dr. Carmack’s children are in the mental health field.
 If you would like to contact Dr. Carmack about JBU Graduate studies or future speaking engagements, you may reach him at firstname.lastname@example.org